-2. The next option, Widget Cache, is grayed out, which means it is not available in the free version of the plugin, in order to use any of the premium option, you will need to upgrade to the paid version.
+2. The next option, Widget Cache, is grayed out, which means it is not available in the free version of the plugin, in order to use any of the premium options, you will need to upgrade to the paid version.
 We will focus on the free options in this tutorial.

 3. The Preload option will generate the page caches automatically, instead of when someone visits the site.
 Choose which features you want to automatically cache and click OK.

 4. The next option allows you to block the cached version for logged-in users and will cause the page to load naturally.

 5. After that, we’re also given the option to block the cached desktop page when someone accesses the site from a mobile device.

 6. The subsequent Mobile Theme would allow you to cache the mobile version, but is available only to those who purchase the premium version.

 7. New Post allows you to choose which cache files to clear when new content is published on your website.

 8. Similar to the previous option, Update Post allows you to choose which cache to clear when content is updated on your website.